Comfortable Third Molar Extractions

 Wisdom Tooth Removal Surgery

 If you need to have your molars removed at our office in Milwaukie, OR, you will first come in for a consultation, where Dr. Lieblick and Dr. Rehrer will design a custom treatment plan.
 We may take 3D scans of your mouth to determine the location of important nerves and other structures before your procedure.
 You will also have a chance to discuss your anesthesia options at this appointment.
-Our oral surgeons are trained and licensed to administer all forms of anesthesia, including local and general anesthesia, nitrous oxide, and IV sedation.
+Our oral surgeons are trained and licensed to administer all forms of anesthesia, including local and general anesthesia, and nitrous oxide.

 Your next appointment will be for your surgical procedure, where your oral surgeon will remove your molars.
 After administering your anesthetic, your oral surgeon will carefully remove the teeth in the least invasive manner possible.
-Most patients choose to undergo IV sedation, allowing them to sleep throughout the procedure and wake up once it’s over.
 You will rest while your anesthesia wears off, then your driver will be able to escort you home and should remain with you for 24 hours.

 Stem Cell Banking with Stemodontics®